carpentries/workshop-template/index.md

 special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Accessibility:</strong> We are committed to making this workshop
+  <strong>Accessibility:</strong>
-  accessible to everybody.
+{% if online == "false" %}
+  We are committed to making this workshop accessible to everybody.
 The workshop organizers have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>